Dale Cresap's blog

 Add new comment

-daily word - holding on
+daily word - freedom

 Dale Cresap's picture